LHMak/azure-database-migration873/README.md

 # Azure Database Migration

 # Project Description
+The goal of this project was to migrate a local SQL database to the cloud using an Azure SQL Database.
+The local database was hosted on an SQL server on a virutal machine (VM).
+The AdventureWorks sample database created by Microsoft was used for the purposes of this project.
 This project was split into 7 milestones.
 After each milestone, any relevant files were uploaded to this repository and this README was updated to document my progress.

 ## Milestone 1: Set up the Environment